Comparison

 - autogen and nanobot are both frameworks for creating multi-agent AI applications with differing methodologies and use cases.

-- Tags unique to nanobot: llm, codex, chatgpt, claude.
+- Tags unique to nanobot: ai-agent, anthropic, claude, openai.

 - nanobot ships Docker support for self-hosted deployment.